- 13,000 Miles

 A car that needs no introduction, Latest Facelift 2018 Nissan R35 GTR Recaro, finished in arguably the stunning Storm White Pearl Metallic with Black/Red Leather Recaro Bucket Seats .
-First registered 23rd April 2018, Its travelled just 12,900 miles with just One Owner from New, it is a standard, not tracked or abused example.
+First registered 23rd April 2018, Its travelled 13,000 miles with just One Private Owner from New.
+It is a standard, not tracked or abused example.

 Latest Generation now Costing £86,000 new, this is the renowned VR38 Twin Turbo 570Ps and 637nm Torques, with the Astonishing ATTESA E-TS All-Wheel Drive ,Revised Dual Clutch, 6 Speed Auto Transmission enables it to change gear in 0.15 Seconds (or a blink) making 0-60 an incredible 2.7 Seconds, top speed is 197Mph.
 Think about that, that is the same as Lamborghini Aventador, Mclaren 650S, Ferarri 488 Pista and Porsche 991 GT2 RS!!

 Latest design Bumpers, Lights and overhauled interior with the new Nissan Connect Satellite Navigation and Entertainment System, a better quality cabin and smoother ride was the design incentive